cl-victor1/nuxt-template-stripe-supabase-google-i18n-kofi/README.md

 - **Ko-fi Donations**: Seamlessly integrate Ko-fi for community-supported contributions and donations.
 - **Google Analytics**: Built-in Google Analytics integration for tracking user behavior and site performance.
 - **Product Hunt Badge**: Showcase your product with an embedded Product Hunt badge for increased visibility and credibility.
+- **Vercel Analytics**: Integrated Vercel Analytics plugin for advanced performance monitoring and insights.
+- **Cursor AI Support**: Includes a `.cursorrules` file in the root directory to enhance code writing with Cursor AI.